 To build a machine learning pipeline, you must first determine the main sequence of components.
 These are a unique compilation of complex computations programmed to navigate data sent through the components.

 The ML pipeline builder can use computation to manipulate both data and components.
-Although many believe that pipelines are one-way flows, they are wrong.
+Many believe that pipelines are one-way flows, but they are wrong.
 Cyclic in nature, machine learning pipelines work both ways and can enable iteration needed for improving the scores of the ML algorithms, thus making your ML models fully scalable.

 A typical machine learning pipeline would include the following processes:

 - Data collection – gather and merge raw data to create a unified, organized framework for collecting data from multiple data sources.

 - Data cleansing – automatically detect any errors, duplicates, missing values, and outliers to eliminate them and ensure you receive the most accurate predictions.

 - Feature extraction (dimensionality reduction and labeling) – transform raw data into machine learning features that your pipeline needs to learn from the extracted information.

 - Model validation – automatically test, train, and validate your ML models to evaluate your pipeline architecture to see how accurate your ML pipeline is.